 - Series 3 – Monthly revenue (Add series one and series 2)

-He performs an analysis by segregating cohorts on time-basis.
-He makes the following classifications based on his analysis above:
+He then makes the following classifications based on his analysis.

-- Cohorts in the time-period August to October have amassed the highest revenue in the new-user segment (as a proportion of monthly income)
+- Cohorts in the time-period August-October have amassed the highest revenue in the new-user segment (as a proportion of monthly income)

-- Cohorts in the time-period January to March have the lowest revenue in the new-user segment.
+- Cohorts in the time-period January-March have the lowest revenue in the new-user segment.

-- Despite higher revenue from new-user cohorts, monthly income did not rise because of low payment from old-user affiliates.
+- Despite higher revenue from new-user cohorts, monthly income did not rise because of low payment from old-users.

-This chart gives the webpage owner useful patterns in his business variables and helps him make strategic advancements.
+This chart gives the webpage owner useful patterns which can help him undertake strategic business changes.

-It can be completed in the following manner:
+It can be completed in the manner described below.